nrfconnect/sdk-nrfxlib/nrf_802154/doc/feature_description.rst

 .. note::
    * This mode is intended for device testing and must not be used in an end-user application.
-   * The nRF53 series does not support the serialization of this function between the APP and NET cores.
-     Only applications ran entirely on the NET core will be able to call this function.

 .. _features_description_mc_transmission: